kyma-project/istio/docs/contributor/adr/0015-networkpolicies-istio-kyma-system.md

 - Allow the following traffic for `istiod`:
   - Allow egress access to DNS and APIServer.
   - Allow ingress access from sidecars and `istio-ingressgateway` on port `15012` for control-plane communication.
-  - Allow ingress access to the control plane monitoring port `15014`.
+  - Allow ingress access to the control plane monitoring port `15014` from Pods labeled with `kyma-project.io/module`, `networking.kyma-project.io/istio-metrics: allowed`, or `networking.kyma-project.io/metrics-scraping: allowed` (any namespace).
   - Allow ingress access to the webhook endpoint on port `15017`.

     ```yaml